 - Save your cracker crumbs to top a casserole.
 Delicious!

 - Are you an almond milk fan?
-After making your almond milk, dry your leftover almond pulp in the oven then grind into almond flour!
+After making your almond milk, dry your leftover almond pulp in the oven then grind it into almond flour!

 - Use your tea bags twice.
 Add a couple of used ones together and you’ll have a tea strong enough to brew.